Toolkitman/VIRTUAL-PERSONAL-TRAINER-MATTEO-APPLE-II-AND-HTML-EXAMPLE-/README.md

 SOFTWARE BUILT WITH HELP OF CHAT GPT
 With a big effort in programming i have adjusted the code from chat gpt and built a version where is possible to choose mass or definition in the apple ii version, and built a image floppy.
+The new floppy version 4 start from top of the page.